samn33/qlazy/py/README.md

 ## Description

 'qlazypy' is a quantum computer application framework for python developers.
-The main feature is following ...

-    * simple description and easy to use.
+The feature is just "simple description and easy to use".

 ## Usage